YifengWong/TankGame/README.md

 	    }
 	]

 The game map is partitioned as 16\*26 matrix.
-Each "*_row" and "*_col" json attribute describes the position of the sprite.
+Each "\*_row" and "\*_col" json attribute describes the position of the sprite.

 The above script create 2 checkpoints with different enemies and walls in it.
-The "type" attrbute describes the enemy type.
+The "type" attribute describes the enemy type.
 Currently we only support 2 types of enemy so the value is only valid with 0 and 1.

 *WARNING*: Don't modify the file "Resources/script/default_checkpoint.json" unless you know what you are doing.